Retain Learnings Longer from Your Training

 2. Mind-maps work in the way that the brain likes to remember

 Mind mapping enables your brain to write down whatever it wants about the project.
-And that is without being hamstrung by having to also have put it in an order.
+And that is without being hamstrung by having to also have put it in order.
 Mind maps are an alternative to a Keepers form.
 Either tool, keepers or mind maps, is very effective for capturing learnings.
-Tony Buzan, the creator of Mind mapping explains how to mind map in this 5 minute video below:
+Tony Buzan, the creator of Mind mapping explains how to mind map in this 5-minute video below:

 3. Radio Wii-FM